 A string containing a user defined name.
-This Register is conditional mandatory depending on the Device Capabilities register.
 A write to this register must instantly persist without explicitly being stored to non-volatile memory.
+The User Defined Name Supported bit in the Device Capability register indicates if this register is present or not.